Rafael Nadal: 2006: Back-to-back French Open titles

-2007: Third French Open title
+2007: French Open Three-peat

 At the Australian Open, Nadal lost in the quarterfinals to eventual runner-up Fernando González.
 After another quarterfinal loss at Dubai, he won Indian Wells after beating Novak Djokovic in the final, before losing to Djokovic in the quarterfinals of Miami.

 He won the titles at the Monte Carlo, Barcelona and Rome, before losing to Roger Federer in the final of Hamburg.
 This defeat ended his 81-match winning streak on clay, which is the male Open Era record for consecutive wins on a single surface.
 He bounced back quickly in the French Open, not dropping a set en route to the final where he faced Federer once again, this time winning in four sets to join Björn Borg as the only men to win three French Open titles in a row.
 Between Barcelona and Rome, Nadal beat Federer in the "Battle of Surfaces" exhibition match in Mallorca, with the court being half grass and half clay.

 Nadal was upset in the quarterfinals at Queen's.
 Nadal then won consecutive five-set matches during the third and fourth rounds of Wimbledon before being beaten by Federer in a five-set final.
 This was Federer's first five-set match at Wimbledon since 2001.
 In July, Nadal beat Stan Wawrinka in the final of the clay-court Stuttgart Open.
 Nadal was a semi-finalist in Montreal before losing his first match at the Cincinnati Open.
 At 2007 US Open, he was defeated in the fourth round by David Ferrer, and spent the tournament dealing with a knee injury.

 At Madrid and Paris, David Nalbandian beat Nadal in straight sets in the quarterfinals and final.
 Nadal won two of his three-round robin matches to advance to the semi-finals of the Tennis Masters Cup in Shanghai, where Federer defeated him in straight sets.